vinod-desai/portfolio/README.md

 # Hello folks!👋

 My name is Vinod Desai.
-I am a Full Stack Web Developer currently working at Amadeus Labs Bangalore.
+I am a FullStack Software Engineer.

 You can reach me on [Linkedin](https://in.linkedin.com/in/vinoddesai147).